InesFo/Multivariate-Joint-Model/README.md

 # Multivariate Joint Model for Longitudinal and Time-to-event data: simulating data and fitting models

-> **TL; DR**: The *Model1.R* file generates multiple datasets according to a multivariate model, fits the model, and save the parameter estimates.
+> **TL; DR**: The *Model1.R* file generates multiple datasets according to a multivariate model, fits the model, and save the parameters' estimates.

 <br/>